 Assyria was again briefly united with southern Mesopotamia when Hammurabi, king of Babylon, brought the whole of Mesopotamia under his rule.
 After Hammurabi’s death Assyria reasserted its independence.
 In the next century, however, it fell under the control of the Mitanni.

 In c.
-1360 BC, however, the king of Assyria, Ashur-uballit I (1365-1330 BC), was able to break free from Mitanni rule, and then occupy the eastern half of the kingdom.
+1360 BCE, however, the king of Assyria, Ashur-uballit I (1365-1330 BCE), was able to break free from Mitanni rule, and then occupy the eastern half of the kingdom.
 With the Hittites occupying the rest of their kingdom, the Mitanni vanished from history.

 By this time, great changes were affecting societies throughout the Middle East.
 Iron was coming into wide use, both for weapons of war and for farming implements; and alphabet scripts were replacing older forms of writing, such as the cuneiform system used in Mesopotamia.
 Both these changes would affect the Assyrians (see more on iron and the alphabet).